deborahwtt-commits/Giviti/replit.md

 ## Overview

 Giviti is a web-based MVP application designed to provide personalized gift suggestions.
 Its core purpose is to simplify gift-giving by managing recipient information, tracking events, and offering curated gift recommendations based on individual preferences, occasions, and budgets.
-The application aims to ensure users never miss an important date and always find the perfect gift.
+The application features intelligent suggestion matching based on recipient profiles, with pagination and multi-criteria filtering.
+Users never miss important dates and always find the perfect gift.

 ## User Preferences